JasxnNg/Systems-Game/DEVLOG.md

 Allowed the server to start a match whenever it wanted even if max number of players was not reached.
 Also continued working on retrieveNumber to fix some bugs. ~30 minutes

 2025-01-08 Completed work on starting match and couldn't fix bug with retrieveNumber I merge all of the changes from the weekend in class as well as worked on a way to prevent the client from prompting for an answer before the match started.
 At home, I completed this and started work on what the forking server would do but not the actual forking.
-I spent about an hour trying to solve a bug with retrieveNumber but could not fix it because the select is triggering early even if nothing is given. ~1 hour, 30 minutes
+I spent a large amount of time fixing a bug with socket but could not fix retrieveNumber. ~2 hour
 Aareeb Jamil:

 2024-01-04 Edited proposal